fylein/fyle-mobile-app/maestro-tests/README.md

 - A new pull request is opened
 - A pull request is updated with new commits

-**Note**: For PR runs, you'll need to provide a Diawi URL manually or the workflow will use a placeholder.
+**Note**: For PR runs, the workflow will use the Fyle Staging app from Diawi by default.

 ### Running Tests Manually